-This is the detailed part of chapter 14|Late Kamakura Period History （鎌倉後期.
-Please read chapter 14 before starting this chapter.
+This is a detailed part of chapter 13|Late Kamakura Period, Genko 鎌倉末元寇).
+Please read chapter 13 before reading this section.

-Genko (元寇) — Mongolian Invasion
+Genko (元寇): Mongolian Invasion

-In Chapter 14, the Mongolian invasion was simply described.
-Here is the more detailed description.
-The Mongol Empire was a vast empire spread between present Mongol areas to all the way to Eastern Europe from 1206 to 1368.
-Grandson of Genghis Kahn, Kublai Kahn sent several official letters to Japan demanding Japan to become a dependency state of the Mongol Empire (Yuan) and demanded to send a tribute to them.
-They threatened Japan that they will invade if Japan did not accept their demand.
-Hojo Tokimune (北条時宗) who was in power in Kamakura Bakufu (government) then, refused and ignored the letters many times.
-That caused the two times invasions by the Mongol Empire.
-The prevailing notion is that the strong typhoon hit Japan on each invasion, Mongols were chased away by the typhoon.
-There was more to it to the story.
+13| Late Kamakura Period: Genko (鎌倉末元寇) described the Mongolian invasion simply.
+Here is a more detailed description.
+The Mongol Empire was a vast empire that spread between present Mongolia to Eastern Europe from the 13th to the 14th centuries.
+The grandson of Genghis Kahn, Kublai Kahn, sent several official letters to Japan demanding Japan to become a dependent state of the Mongol Empire (元: Yuan), and ordered to send a tribute to them.
+They threatened Japan that they would invade if Japan did not follow their demand.
+Hojo Tokimune (北条時宗), who was in power in Kamakura Bakufu (government) at the time, refused and ignored the letters many times.
+That led to the two-time invasions by the Mongol Empire.
+It is often said that the strong typhoon hit Japan on each occasion, and Mongols were pushed away by the two big typhoons.
+This is correct, but the real story had a lot more to it.

-Koan-no-Eki (弘安の役) 1281
+Ko’an-no-eki (弘安の役) 1281

 The stone wall scene.
 Photo from Wikipedia.
 Public Domain

 * Number of soldiers by https://kotobank.jp/word/元寇-60419 .
 Several different reference sources have a slightly different number of soldiers and ships, but they are similar numbers.